artfoundry/lovecraft-game/README.md

 #### Alt class settings

-- Select a tile on the grid
+- Select a wall next to an opening tile (the floor tile that would connect to another piece's opening) - this wall would need an alt class if the opening is closed
 - Click 'Select alts' on the right.
-- Proceed through the three selection modes in order.
-Not all tiles will need all three settings.
+- Start with 'Place opening one' and proceed through the selection modes in order as needed.
+Not all tiles will need all three settings (most only need one).
-- Select the tile on the grid that has the opening next to the tile you selected in step 1.
+- Select the tile on the grid that has the opening/doorway next to the tile you selected in step 1.
 It will be highlighted in teal.
 - Then select the tile template at the top as the alternate class.
 It will get highlighted in teal and the tile in the grid will get temporarily updated to show the alt class.
-- If a second opening alt is needed, change to that selection mode and repeat the last two steps.
+- If a second opening alt is needed (if the wall selected at the beginning is between two openings), change to that selection mode and repeat the last two steps.
-- If an alt is needed for when both openings are deleted/closed, change to that mode.
+- If an alt is needed for when both openings are deleted/closed (only would happen on a piece with at least 3 openings, like a 3- or 4-way intersection), change to that mode.
 Then you only need to select the alt template (you don't need to select another opening tile on the grid).
 - Click the Select alts button again to exit alt class settings.
 Your settings will be stored in the tiles on the grid.